kubernetes/enhancements/keps/sig-node/585-runtime-class/README.md

   is added to track the duration of RunPodSandbox operations, broken down by RuntimeClass.

-The following monitoring areas will be skipped for now, but may be considered after the RuntimeClass scheduling is implemented:

-- how many runtimes does a cluster support?
-- how many scheduling failures were caused by unsupported runtimes or insufficient resources of a certain runtime?

-Currently, we assume that all the nodes in a cluster are homogeneous.
-After heterogeneous clusters are implemented, we may need to monitor how many runtimes a node supports.

 ### Risks and Mitigations

 **Scope creep.** RuntimeClass has a fairly broad charter, but it should not become a default